children participate daily in El Camino

 About El Camino

-El Camino, which means “The Way” in Spanish, provides Catholic faith formation, character development, and academic support through a fun and enriching extended day program.
-Broadly, we want to help our children to know and love Christ better, to grow in virtue, to achieve academic success, and to have fun.
+El Camino, which means “The Way” in Spanish, provides Catholic faith formation, activity classes and sports, character development, and homework help through a fun and enriching extended day program.
+Broadly, we want to help our children to know, love and serve Christ better; to grow in virtue; to achieve academic success; and to have fun.
 And we want to strengthen the Church by evangelizing whole families.
 The program is modeled after a much smaller and very successful pilot program that Seton launched in Oakland, CA, which is showcased in this video.

-El Camino serves more than 270 kindergarten through fifth-grade children for between 60 and 90 minutes, Monday through Friday.
-Four days a week in our afternoon program, children receive homework help from experienced teachers, a nutritious snack, and 35 minutes each of catechism and physical fitness.
-Five days a week in our morning program, children receive a snack and 45 minutes of catechism.
-Children and families have regular opportunities for shared and personal prayer, and reading of Holy Scripture.
+El Camino serves more than 400 kindergarten through sixth-grade children for 90 minutes a day, Monday through Thursday.
+Four days a week, our children receive homework help from experienced teachers, a nutritious snack, and 30 minutes each of catechism and physical fitness or sports.
+Children and families have regular opportunities for reading of Holy Scripture, and for shared and personal prayer.
 Below are key components of El Camino’s model:

 • Rich Content: El Camino uses the Faith and Life catechetical series by Ignatius Press—approved by the USCCB, aligned with the Catechism of the Catholic Church, and the most robust catechetical materials we could find.
 We dedicate substantial professional time to lesson planning to ensure the content is as engaging as possible without watering it down so that children grow to love learning about Christ and His Church.